home-assistant-ecosystem/samsung-print/README.rst

 samsung_print
 =============

+This was merged with `PySyncThru <https://github.com/nielstron/pysyncthru>`_ and is no longer maintained.

 Python API for interacting with printers from Samsung.
 Mainly to get the details about the different media levels.